stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat-command.md

     ![The generate token dialog](../images/iot-central-administration-api-tokens-generate-dialog.png)

     Tokens have different roles that determine what they can do.
-The *Operator* role allows devices to be monitored and commands run, but devices and templates can't be changed.
+The *App Operator* role allows devices to be monitored and commands run, but devices and templates can't be changed.
 There are other roles that give more permissions.
 It's best practice to use the least privileged role possible.

 1. Select the **Generate** button.